RogierFrans/Scriptie/README.md

-# Hello, Interesting Person!
+# Hello,

 Welcome to my repository for my thesis! the main result of my thesis is a cookie paywall tool designed for managers.
 With this app, you can check if your website's characteristics match those of sites that already use a pay-or-okay cookiewall.
 Plus, it estimates a competitive price for you.
-Besides the tool all the data analytics I have done for my [research](link) can also be seen here
+Besides the tool all the data analytics I have done for my [research](https://rogierfransen.com/assets/documents/Thesis_Rogier_Fransen_BAM.pdf) can also be seen here

 <div style="text-align:center;">
   <a href="https://bamthesis2024rff.shinyapps.io/Thesis_Rogier/" style="display:inline-block; background-color:#007BFF; color:#FFFFFF; padding:15px 25px; text-align:center; text-decoration:none; font-size:16px; border-radius:5px;">Go to the App</a>